dosipod/SrWiki/Installing-and-Compiling.md

 ### Flashing ESP32 Binaries with esptool

-Warning: We had to change the partition size on the ESP32 in order to 'fit' all the new features.
-This means that the 'old way' of upgrading/flashing, no longer work unfortunately.
-You cannot use ESPHome Flasher, and you cannot use OTA from a build prior to b5.
+_Warning_: We had to change the partition size on the ESP32 in order to 'fit' all the new features.
+This means that the 'old way' of upgrading/flashing, no longer work unfortunately. **You cannot use ESPHome Flasher**, and you cannot use OTA from a build prior to b5.

 1. Download [esptool](https://github.com/espressif/esptool).
 1. Download the ESP32 bootloader, such as https://github.com/Aircoookie/WLED/releases/download/v0.13.1/esp32_bootloader_v4.bin